spacotto/push_swap/README.md

 ```

 ## Performance
 `performance.py`is a custom Python program not required by the subject.
-It takes up to 3 arguments:
+It takes up to 4 arguments:
 ```
-python3 performance.py [number_count] [iterations] [optional_limit]
+python3 performance.py [colorblind mode on/off] [number_count] [iterations] [optional_limit]
 ```

 For example:
 ```
-python3 performance.py 500 100         # Tests 100 combinations of 500 random values
+python3 performance.py off 500 100         # Tests 100 combinations of 500 random values
-python3 performance.py 500 100 5500    # Tests 100 combinations of 500 random values where the maximum amount of ops accepted is 5500
+python3 performance.py off 500 100 5500    # Tests 100 combinations of 500 random values where the maximum amount of ops accepted is 5500
 ```

 Output example: